-I’m designing the worlds (currently) smallest ESP32 development board and it’s called TinyPICO.
+I’ve designed the worlds smallest fully featured ESP32 development board and it’s called TinyPICO.

 As a maker and youtuber, I usually document my projects via videos and livestreams, so here is the chronological journey of why I started working on it and how it’s all going… I say “going” because this stuff is never “done”.